Cyb3rR3ap3r/cyb3rr3ap3r.github.io/posts/ctf/cyberseclabs/weak.md

 ![image](https://user-images.githubusercontent.com/50459517/103789933-31c5bb00-5006-11eb-9fe8-e03b0eac3fbb.png)

-Since we are current Alpha Site, lets see if we can authenticate with Web Admin.
+Since we are currently Alpha Site, lets see if we can authenticate with Web Admin.
 I tried a few default passwords like **admin**, **password**, etc. All failed and I thought I would try to brute force untill I tried "**Password"** which is what was in the **README** file.
 I got a message saying it could not access because of insufficient user privileges.
 This is good as it indicates we have a valid set of creds, just can't be used via RDP.

 ![image](https://user-images.githubusercontent.com/50459517/103789965-3b4f2300-5006-11eb-874e-086a8ab17961.png)